tigersizer/cluster-test/cluster-test-04Customization.md

 ### OPS VM

 We'll do this one first so it's ready to deal with DNS right away.
 That is the only "do this first" step, here.
 If you want to hurry and get the cluster up before you can monitor it - I get it.
-Skip ahead and come back to this step.
+Configure bind/named then skip ahead and come back to this step.

 If you are configuring everything **EXACATLY** as described here, you can get all this done with one command (you did the chmod +x commands in the [common git setup](cluster-test-02-CentOSTempateVM.md#CentOS-git), right?)